japila-books/spark-sql-internals/docs/spark-sql-SQLContext.md

 ```
 ====

-TIP: You may also use link:spark-sql-spark-sql.adoc[spark-sql shell script] to interact with Hive.
+TIP: You may also use spark-sql-spark-sql.md[spark-sql shell script] to interact with Hive.

-Internally, it uses `SessionState.sqlParser.parsePlan(sql)` method to create a link:spark-sql-LogicalPlan.adoc[LogicalPlan].
+Internally, it uses `SessionState.sqlParser.parsePlan(sql)` method to create a spark-sql-LogicalPlan.md[LogicalPlan].

 CAUTION: FIXME Review